-This course will explore the introductory knowledge of current research in applied behavior analysis, the application of learning theories, and examine functional relationships.
-This course will include the creation of behavioral/learning plans to optimize the success of student learners with disabilities.
+This course will explore current research in applied behavior analysis, application of learning theories, and examine functional relationships.
+This course will include the creation of behavioral/learning plans (FBAs and BIPs) to optimize the success of student learners with disabilities.
+Best practices in behavioral management will be examined.
+This course will provide students with the tools and knowledge needed to write an effective Behavioral Intervention Plan based on a Functional Behavior Assessment.